tylercamp/LighTable/README.md

 https://github.com/adafruit/Adalight/blob/master/Arduino/LEDstream/LEDstream.pde

-Binaries can be found in Release/Debug.
-There is currently no intent to support platforms other than Windows.
+Binaries can be downloaded by downloading the "Executable.zip" file.

-Currently uses very basic processing (only via signal amplitude and random color selection) to change lighting to the music.
+Currently uses very basic processing (only via signal amplitude) to change lighting to the music.
+There are only two modes for color selection:

+- Mono-Color Random: A random RGB color is selected and the LEDs move towards that color based on the "pace" of the music.
+All LEDs are the same color.
+Brightness is determined by overall loudness of the music.
+- Hue-Cycle Diverse: HSV colors are employed, LEDs maintain constant saturation and cycle through hues based on the "pace" of the music.
+The hue of each LED is relatively varied from one to the next.
+Brightness is determined by overall loudness of the music.

 Future versions are intended to support much more dynamic behaviors, as is mentioned in the file 'LighTable/VisualizationStateController.h'.